kalscium/ketchup/rules.md

 		- If the `is_complete` field is set to false, then simply push to the array
 			- (for operand nodes only) then set the `is_complete` field to `true`
 		- Otherwise, throw an 'unexpected foo' error
-	- When inserting binary nodes *(left & right recursive)* and unary nodes *(right-aligned only, left & right recursive)*, refer to precedence index lookup-table rules
+	- When inserting binary nodes *(left & right associative)* and unary nodes *(right-aligned only, left & right associative)*, refer to precedence index lookup-table rules
 - ## Complete-ness
 	- The ASA is initialised with a `is_complete` field set to false, as logically, if you expected an expr and didn't find one, that would be an error
 	- Operand nodes are the only nodes that can set the `is_complete` field to true, and must cap off every ASA